commanderx16/x16-docs/X16 Reference - 08 - Video Programming.md

 |$1F800-$1F9BF|*unused*                                      |
 |$1F9C0-$1FFFF|VERA internal (PSG, Palette, Sprite Registers)|

 Application software is free to use any part of video RAM if it does not use the corresponding KERNAL functionality.
-To restore text mode, it just hast to call `CINT` ($FF81).
+To restore text mode, call `CINT` ($FF81).